jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 ### Branch naming conventions

 The name of this new branch that the developer will create can be anything.
-It doesn't really matter in this case, as it must be automatically deleted after the PR is merged anyway.
+It doesn't really matter in this case, as it must be automatically deleted after the PR is merged so that the repository doens't become a mess of hundreds or thousands of branches.
 What I recommend, though, is to follow a similar format to what is done in the commits, so that it's easy to identify what that branch is about.

 For example, if it's a new feature: